confluentinc/cp-demo/docs/index.rst

       REPLICATOR_NAME=replicate-topic-to-ccloud

 #.
-Create a role binding to permit a new instance of |crep| to be submitted to the connect cluster with id ``connect-cluster``.
+Create a role binding to permit a new instance of |crep| to be submitted to the local connect cluster with id ``connect-cluster``.

    Get the |ak| cluster ID: